fineanmol/plant-tree/README.md

-🌾 Updated on Sun, 09 Mar 2025 06:05:01 GMT
+🌳 Updated on Mon, 10 Mar 2025 10:21:40 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Experience is the name everyone gives to their mistakes."